Table of Contents

 Google Sheets requires extensive knowledge of the underlying syntax in order to use the right filters and formulas to create dynamic charts that update in real-time.
 And what happens when that syntax is off slightly?
 Inaccurate client reports.

-However, with the Google Sheets integration, easily create dynamic line charts, bar charts, pie charts, and sparkline widgets using Google Sheets data.
+However, with the Google Sheets integration from AgencyAnalytics, easily create dynamic line charts, bar charts, pie charts, and sparkline charts using your Google Sheets data.

-And, even better...Our Google Sheets line and sparkline widgets are date range dependent!
+And, even better...the Google Sheets line and sparkline widgets are date range dependent!

-Whether you're working with in-house or custom data sets, these dynamic charts are a great way to visualize and showcase your information to clients and stakeholders.
+Whether you're working with in-house or custom data sets, these charts give you the versatility you need to visualize and showcase your information to clients and stakeholders.

-Create widgets that update in real-time, giving you full control over the data displayed and the presentation of that data.
-And we've included date range functionality!
+Leverage widgets that update in real-time, giving you full control over the data displayed and the presentation of that data.
+And with date range functionality, your line charts and sparkline widgets will automatically change the data they display simply by changing the date range in the AgencyAnalytics interface.

-Why is Google Sheets such a useful tool for your reports and dashboards?
+Why is Google Sheets such a useful tool for your agency's reports and dashboards?

-With Google Sheets, you can import data from any integrations we don't support, and you can easily show all of the in-house data you have.
-It's the go-to solution for any custom data you need to show your clients.
+With Google Sheets, you can import data from any data sources, enabling you to show all of the in-house data you have.
+It's the go-to solution for any custom data you need to share with your clients.

 Here are a few examples of what you can do:

-• Grab sales and customer data from Stripe
+Grab sales and customer data from offline sources or from a payments platform like Stripe

-As long as you can get the data into a Sheet, we can help you report on it.
+As long as you can get the data into a Sheet, you can report on it on AgencyAnalytics.

-Once you get your data into a Google Sheet, we'll pull it in.
-Importantly, we'll automatically pull in the most recent Sheets' data whenever a dashboard or report is opened, so you can be assured that your clients are always seeing up-to-the-minute data.
+Once you get your data into a Google Sheet, it's easy to pull it in.
+Importantly, it's easy to pull in the most recent Sheets' data automatically whenever a dashboard or report is opened, so you can be assured that your clients are always seeing up-to-the-minute data.

 You've probably been using Google Sheets with AgencyAnalytics to create table and stat widgets for a while now (if you haven't, what are you waiting for!).

-Today's update takes our Google Sheets integration to the next level, and opens up a huge range of new reporting possibilities for your agency's reporting.
+This additional functionality takes the Google Sheets integration to the next level, and opens up a huge range of new reporting possibilities for your agency's reporting.

-Let's take a closer look at what's available now.
+Let's take a closer look at what's available.

 Google Sheets Line Chart Widgets